colliner/MLCBH/README.md

-MLCBH: Effective Molecular Descriptors for Chemical Accuracy at DFT Cost: Fragmentation, Error-cancellation, and Machine Learning
+MLCBH: Effective Molecular Descriptors for Chemical Accuracy at DFT Cost

 =======
 *Just accepted 2020* [https://doi.org]

-MLCBH is a set of generalized molecular descriptors for machine learning based on solely on the connectivity of the molecule.
-These representations are derived from the fragmentation scheme of the Connectivity Based Hierarchy (CBH) [https://doi.org/10.1021/ct200279q] of generalized isodemic reactions.
+MLCBH is a set of generalized molecular descriptors for machine learning combining ideas *fragmentation, error-cancellation, and machine learning.* These representations can be derived solely on the connectivity of the molecule using the fragmentation scheme of the Connectivity Based Hierarchy (CBH) [https://doi.org/10.1021/ct200279q] of generalized isodemic reactions.

 This repository provides scripts to generate the representation and define ML model along with the **1k-G4-C9** dataset used in the MLCBH paper, which is comprised of G4 calculated ∆Hf(298K) of 1051 experimentally stable organic molecules with 9 or fewer carbon atoms.